 Special Collections & Archives holds several archival and manuscript collections related to twentieth-century Alabama politics, many of which have been donated through Auburn faculty members and alumni.
 These include records of the League of Women Voters of Alabama and the Alabama Republican Party.
-The department also serves as home for several congressional collections, including the papers of Third District Congressmen Henry B. Steagall, George Andrews, and William F. Nichols.
+The department also serves as home for several congressional collections, including the papers of Congressmen Henry B. Steagall, George Andrews, William F. Nichols, and Spencer Bachus.
 Finally, the department’s political collections include the office records of United States Senator Jeremiah A. Denton, Jr. The department’s political collections include correspondence, newspaper clippings related to elected officials, reports, still pictures, and some motion pictures.

 The department also holds several archival and manuscript collections related to Alabama architecture, many of which have been donated through faculty members and alumni of the College of Architecture, Design, and Construction.
 These include records of the Alabama Chapter of the American Institute of Architects, Alabama-related materials generated by the Historic American Buildings Survey, and the papers of Dr. Walter Burkhardt, the Auburn faculty member who directed the Historic American Buildings Survey in Alabama.
 The types of records found in the manuscript and archival collections related to Alabama architecture include photographs, measured drawings, reports, and correspondence.